 If a short-term trend does not appear to be gaining any support from investors, it may be a reference of overbought or oversold conditions.

-The pros and cons of using the GMMA strategy
+The pros and cons of using the GMMA indicator

 The Guppy Multiple Moving Average is one of the best indicators which enable us to soonly determine the market conditions.
 However, new traders may find this strategy difficult to use due to lots of entries generated by the EMA lines.
 Moreover, the fact that this system is only composed by trending indicators (EMAs) makes us hard to grab trading signals when the market is consolidating.
 It is better if we combine the system with another oscillating indicator such as Relative Strength Index (RSI) or Commodity Channel Index (CCI) to find signals.